Communicating wishes when preparing for a death

 - What about digital assets—do you have a list of accounts, or user IDs and passwords for various websites or online accounts?

 If you’re thinking about making gifts, don’t leave yourself with too little

-When estate taxes are a concern, people often consider making lifetime gifts up to their gift-tax exclusion amount ($11.7 million in 2021).
-While there are rules that might negate some of the benefits of the gift if you pass away too soon after making it (within three years, in most jurisdictions), and there can be negative consequences for Medicaid eligibility (if relevant), gifting is a powerful way to reduce your estate and the complexity of its administration.
+When estate taxes are a concern, people often consider making lifetime gifts up to their gift-tax exclusion amount ($12.06 million in 2022).
+While there are rules that might negate some of the benefits of the gift if you pass away too soon after making it (within three years, in most jurisdictions), and there can be negative consequences for Medicaid eligibility for the people you give money to (if relevant), gifting is a powerful way to reduce your estate and the complexity of its administration.

 Nevertheless, you want to be sure not to give away too much and leave yourself with fewer assets than you need.
 People often live longer than expected, whether as a result of increasing life expectancy or because an illness that they thought was terminal may in fact be chronic (even if it is also degenerative).
 It is important to talk to your family and your advisors before making any major gifts to ensure you keep enough for yourself in case the unexpected happens.

 Make sure your loved ones know your wishes for yourself during your lifetime